lennehendrickx/clean-code/README.md

 ### 1. VIDEO STORE

-Refactor the `Customer.statement` method by applying the concepts described in `Chapter 3: Functions`
+Refactor the `Customer.print` method by applying the concepts described in `Chapter 3: Functions` and `Chaper 4: Comments`

 - Do One Thing
 - One Level of Abstraction per Function